Financial-Times/serverless-plugin-healthcheck/README.md

     endpoint: _show_health
 ```

-* define a custom header for the healtcheck to give the healtcheck output some contaxt
+* define a custom header for the healthcheck to give the healthcheck output some context

 ```yml
     endpoint: __health